 Rachel’s short stories have been published in the anthologies: Small City Tales of Strangeness and Beauty, Emerge: New Australian Writing, On Edge and The Body.
 In 2005 she co-edited On Edge, a collection of short stories by students in the Creative Writing program at the University of Adelaide, published by Wakefield Press.
 In 2009 she co-edited Gateways: An Anthology, a collection of short stories by writers with a disability, published by Seaview Press.
 In 2011 she edited and wrote an introduction to a collection of short stories Illuminations: The Alan Marshall Short Story Award 2003-2010.

 In 2012 she was a Hot Desk Fellow at The Wheeler Centre, writing a non-fiction essay on miscarriage which was subsequently long-listed for the inaugural The Lifted Brow Experimental Non-fiction Award in 2015.
 Other non-fiction works have been published in Overland, Kill Your Darlings, The Lifted Brow and Daily Life.

 She is a manuscript assessor for Writers Victoria and has been an assessor on the Literature panel at Creative Victoria and the Australia Council.
-She teaches Creative Writing at the University of Melbourne.
+She teaches Creative Writing at the University of Adelaide.